alikova/gams3-docker-subtitles/README.md

 ## Setup & Launch

 1. Clone the repository:
-bashgit clone <repository-url>
+bash git clone <repository-url>
 cd gams3-docker-deployment

-2. Build and start all services: bashdocker compose up --build
+2. Build and start all services: bash docker compose up --build
 This builds both Docker images and starts the vllm and api containers.

 -- Note: On first run, both the base model (cjvt/GaMS3-12B-Instruct) and the LoRA